NVIDIA/NVFlare/examples/federated_statistics/local/README.md

 ```
 StatisticsPrivacyFilter
 ```
-The StatisticsPrivacyFilter is consists of three MetricsPrivacyFilters focused on the metrics sent from client to server.
+The StatisticsPrivacyFilter is consists of three `MetricsPrivacyCleanser`s focused on the metrics sent from client to server.

-StatisticsPrivacyFilter can be considered as an interceptor before the results delivered to server.
+MetricsPrivacyCleanser can be considered as an interceptor before the results delivered to server.
 Currently, we use three MetricsPrivacyFilters to guard the data privacy

-## MinCountChecker:
+## MinCountCleanser:
 check against the number of count returned from client for each dataset and each feature.

 if the min_count is not satisfied, there is potential risk of reveal client's real data.
 Then remove that feature's metrics from the result for this client.

-## HistogramBinsChecker:
+## HistogramBinsCleanser:
 For histogram calculations, number of bins can't be too large compare to count. if the bins = count, then we also reveal the real data.
 This check to make sure that the number of bins be less than X percent of the count.
 X = max_bins_percent in percentage, for 10 is for 10%
+if the number of bins for the histogram is not satisfy this specified condition, the resulting histogram will be removed from metrics before sending to server.

 ## AddNoiseToMinMax
 For histogram calculations, if the feature's histogram bin's range is not specified, we will need to use local data's min